-This section describes the Company's philosophy and program for compensating its executive officers as well as the compensation paid to its named executive officers ("NEOs") for fiscal year 2021.
-The NEOs for fiscal year 2021 are:
+This section describes the Company's philosophy and program for compensating its executive officers as well as the compensation paid to its named executive officers ("NEOs") for fiscal year 2022.
+The NEOs for fiscal year 2022 are:

-- Robert M. Lynch, President and Chief Executive Officer; - Ann B. Gugino, Chief Financial Officer; - C. Max Wetzel, Executive Vice President, Chief Commercial Officer; - Caroline Miller Oyler, Chief Legal and Risk Officer; - Marvin Boakye, Chief People and Diversity Officer; and - James A. Norberg, Former Chief Operating Officer, North America.
+- Robert M. Lynch, President and Chief Executive Officer; - Ann B. Gugino, Chief Financial Officer; - C. Max Wetzel, Former Executive Vice President, Chief Operating Officer; - Amanda M. Clark, Chief International and Development Officer; and - Caroline Miller Oyler, Chief Legal and Risk Officer. - The Company recently announced that Ms. Gugino's last day as Chief Financial Officer was March 22, 2023. - Mr. Wetzel resigned from his position with the Company on March 17, 2023.